rixx/books.rixx.de/data/reviews/aliette-de-bodard/the-tea-master-and-the-detective/index.md

 I can't really give you an objective review (even less than usually, I mean) because I'm a sucker for sentient space ships.
 These ones are very well done, I felt, and the duo of the Tea Master and the Detective worked very well.
-And if it feels like Sherlock Holmes coupled with an Ann Leckie world – so what?
+And if it is just Sherlock Holmes coupled with an Ann Leckie world – so what?
 I would've read and enjoyed a full novel of this instead of just a novella (though it was very well-paced).